 Free Wills – pros and cons

-Having a valid Will – a legal document, will ensure that your estate and assets will go to who you want and not decided by someone else.
-As well as your financial estate, this also applies for other extremely important instructions such as; guardians for you children, instructions on pets and even charitable gifts. (in the case of guardians for you children who looks after them could be decided by the Courts!)
+Having a valid Will – a legal document will ensure that your estate and assets will go to who you want and not be decided by someone else.
+As well as your financial estate, this also applies for other extremely important instructions such as; guardians for your children, instructions on pets, and even charitable gifts. (in the case of guardians for your children who looks after them could be decided by the Courts!)

 Pros of a free Will

-- Ultimately it is a Will which will offer you some protection – which is good and has to be better than none at all
+- Ultimately it is a Will that will offer you a level of protection – which is good and has to be better than none at all.

 Cons of a free Will

-A basic free Will will on the whole, not take into account well known threats that a bespoke Will covers.
-Depending on your and your beneficiaries circumstances these threats could end up costing a great deal of money, sometimes in the hundreds of thousands of pounds, these threats include:
+A basic free Will will on the whole, not take into account well-known threats that a bespoke or “full” Will covers.
+Depending on your and your beneficiary’s circumstances these threats could end up costing a great deal of money, sometimes in the hundreds of thousands of pounds, these threats include:

-- Inheritance Tax – kicks in at £325k for a single person leaving estate to someone other than their spouse
+- Inheritance Tax – kicks in at £325k for a single person leaving their estate to someone other than a spouse.

-- Intergenerational Inheritance Tax – where tax is compounded as estate is passed down through generations
+- Intergenerational Inheritance Tax – where tax is compounded as the estate is passed down through generations.

-- Marriage of partner after your death – ensure that your children continue to be beneficiaries if your partner remarries
+- Marriage of your partner after your death – ensure that your children continue to be beneficiaries if your partner remarries.

-- Long term care fees – ensure that after your death your partner does not have to sell the house to pay for care fees
+- Long-term care fees – there are scenarios where after your death it is possible that your partner may need to sell their home to pay for care home fees.

 The following video outlines these threats: